aternosgames/concepts/technical/keystone.md

 ---
-description: 'The core network element.'
+description: 'The core network element allowing database and inter-component communication and standardization.'
 ---

 # KeyStone \(Core\)